vineetkala11/Microservice/README.md

 ## Run project in a Kubernetes Cluster:
 Till now we are good enough to create Docker image of our service and running images as a container using docker-compose.
 We  also done with the scalling part  of our containers.

-But this is not the case always, in production environment you might need a better managment for you containers.
+But this is not the case always, in production environment you might need a better managment for your containers.
 Here Kuberenetes comes in picture.

 Kubernetes is a cluster and container management tool.
 It lets you deploy containers to clusters, meaning a network of virtual machines.
 It works with different containers, not just Docker.
 The basic idea of Kubernetes is to further abstract machines, storage, and networks away from their physical implementation.

 - In this project I have used Kubertenes version comes with the installation of "Docker-for-Desktop".